 Riding: Riders are mounted, and horses are ridden across the obstacles

-Table 1: Shows which levels can show in which division for both in-hand and ridden competitions except for Green Horse which is in-hand only.
+Table 1: Shows which levels can show in which division for ridden competitions.
+In-hand will be for Green Horse which is in-hand only.

 Each class will be held on Friday and Saturday.
 Prizes will be award to the top 5 in each class in each go-round.
 To qualify for the finals, exhibitors must compete in both go rounds.
 Finals will be based cumulative score from each round.
 In-Hand classes will be held prior to the mounted classes.